 You can make this idli sambar recipe using toor dal alone or ½ cup toor dal ,¼ cup moong dal.
 Hotel style sambar is made using masoor dal.
 You can use whatever you like.

 Preparation idli sambar recipe

 1. Pressure cook dal for 2 whistles or until soft.
 You can also add a piece of red pumpkin to the dal.
 When the pressure goes off, mash it well to very smooth.
 If using red pumpkin, mash that as well to smooth.
 That lends a unique sweet flavor that we often find in South Indian Hotels.

-2. On a medium to low flame, dry roast chana dal, urad dal until golden.
-Add red chilies towards the end and fry until they turn crisp.
+2. On a medium to low flame, dry roast red chilies, chana dal, urad dal until light golden.

 3. Fry coriander seeds until they begin to crackle.
-Off the heat and add methi, cumin.
+Remove to a plate.
+Then add methi.
+Fry until the methi seeds turn slightly dark.
+Then add cumin.
 If using coconut you can add it now and saute for a minute.
 This time i did not have so i skipped it.
 Cool this and make a fine powder.

 4. Soak tamarind in hot water, you can also use tamarind paste as needed.

 How to make idli sambar recipe

 5. Heat oil in a pot.
 Add cumin, mustard, methi seeds.
 When they begin to splutter, add curry leaves and red chilies.
 Saute until the red chilies turn crisp.
 Add hing.
 I set aside half of this tempering to add at the end.

 6. Add shallots, carrot and beans.